Defining a New Database

 If your database generally attempts to be compatible with another database, your new Database implementation can extend the existing Database class.

-and only override what is special about your database.
+and only override what is special about the new database.

-If your database is unique, you will likely want to extend from liquibase.database.AbstractJdbcDatabase which provides default logic that follows SQL standards.
+If your database is more unique, you will likely want to extend from liquibase.database.AbstractJdbcDatabase

 Example Code